gabdub/ta-tweaks/README.md

 # configuration panel

-The configuration panel allows to set options in groups organized in tabs.
+The configuration panel allows you to configure options in groups organized in tabs.
+It's the easiest way to use __tatoolbar__.

 ![config panel](https://github.com/gabdub/ta-tweaks/blob/master/screencapt/tab-win13.png "config panel")

 The configuration settings are kept in __~/.textadept/toolbar_config__.

-The user can add more panels and choose what options to save (comments are added automaticaly).
+The user can add more panels and choose which options to save (comments are added automatically).
 For example:
 ```
 ;===[ Toolbar ]===
 ;THEME